EventStore/documentation/docs/server/kubernetes-operator/v1.6.0/operations/advanced-networking.md

 * `"FQDN"` (default): clients dial servers using the server's FQDN.

-Note that the `"SplitDNS"` settings is not an option for the `clientTrafficStrategy`, simply because the KurrentDB Operator does not deploy your clients and so cannot inject a DNS sidecar container into your client pods.
+Note that the `"SplitDNS"` setting is not an option for the `clientTrafficStrategy`, simply because the KurrentDB Operator does not deploy your clients and so cannot inject a DNS sidecar container into your client pods.
 However, it is possible to write a [CoreDNS rewrite rule][rr] to accomplish a similar effect as `"SplitDNS"` but for client-to-server traffic.